Matrix factorizations via Koszul duality: Introduction

 \section{Introduction}

-\paragraph \textbf{Motivation.} Let $R$ be a finitely generated commutative regular local ring over a ground field $k$ and let $W$ be an element in $R$.
-The data of the pair $(R,W)$ is called a Landau-Ginzburg (LG) model following the terminology from physics.
-To the data of a LG model, we can associate a differential graded (dg) category $\MF(R,W)$ consisting of matrix factorizations of finite rank (see Section~\ref{sec:koszul} for details).
-Its homotopy category $[\MF(R,W)]$ is called the derived category of matrix factorizations.
-(For a dg category $\cD$ we denote by $[\cD]$ its homotopy category.)

-Matrix factorizations were first introduced by Eisenbud~\cite{Eisen} in the study of singularity theory.
-More recently matrix factorizations also appeared as boundary conditions for $B$-branes in LG models in topological string theory.
-In view of mirror symmetry matrix factorizations are mirror dual of Lagrangians in toric manifolds.
-The category of graded version of matrix factorizations is intimately related to the derived category of coherent sheaves on projective hypersurfaces as demonstrated by Orlov~\cite{Orlov}.
-By Costello's construction~\cite{Cost} the dg category of matrix factorizations and their Hochschild chain complexes give rise to an interesting class of open-closed topological conformal field theories.
-It is an interesting and difficult question to carry out explicit computations for his constructions.
+\paragraph{Backgrounds and motivations.} Matrix factorizations of an element $W$ in a commutative ring $R=\C[[x_1,\cdots,x_n]]$ were first introduced by Eisenbud~\cite{Eisen} in the study of singularity theory.
+Recently this theory has received renewed interests largely due to its appearance in Kontsevich's homological mirror symmetry conjecture.
+Indeed the differential graded category $\MF(R,W)$ of matrix factorizations is conjecturally mirror to the Fukaya category of a Fano symplectic manifold $M$.

-\paragraph The following fundamental results concerning the structure of the dg category $\MF(R,W)$ were obtained by Dyckerhoff~\cite{Dyck} under the assumption that $W$ has isolated singularities: \begin{description} \item[---] $[\MF(R,W)]$ is classically generated by a single object $k^\stab$; \item[---] The dg algebra $A:=\End_{\MF(R,W)}(k^\stab)$ is a model for $\MF(R,W)$; \item[---] We have $HH_*(\MF(R,W))\cong \Jac(W)[\dim R]$. \end{description} The notions of classical generators for a triangulated category is recalled in Section~\ref{sec:koszul}.
-For a dg algebra $A$ and a dg category $\cD$ we say that $A$ is a dg algebra model for $\cD$ if a certain completion of the category $[\cD]$ is equivalent to the derived category of perfect dg $A$-modules.
-We refer to~\cite{Dyck} for more details.
-Finally $\Jac(W)$ denotes the Jacobian ring of $W$, i.e., the quotient of $R$ by the ideal generated by the partial derivatives of $W$.
+The following fundamental results concerning the structure of the dg category $\MF(R,W)$ were obtained by Dyckerhoff~\cite{Dyck} under the assumption that $W$ has isolated singularities: \begin{description} \item[---] The homomtopy category $[\MF(R,W)]$ is classically generated by a single object $k^\stab$; \item[---] The dg algebra $A:=\End_{\MF(R,W)}(k^\stab)$ realizes $\MF(R,W)$ as the dg category of perfect dg modules over $A$; \item[---] We have $HH_*(\MF(R,W))\cong \Jac(W)[\dim R]$. \end{description} Dyckerhoff's computation of the Hochschild homology was indirect, which uses the fact that $\MF(R,W)$ is a compact smooth Calabi-Yau category to reduce the computation to that of Hochschild cohomology.
+The computation of Hochschild cohomology in turn relies on Toen's interpretation of it as natural transformations from the identity functor to itself.

-\paragraph To a LG model $(R,W)$ we can also associate a curved algebra $R_W$.
-Then the category $\MF(R,W)$ can be identified with the dg category of twisted complexes of finite rank over the curved algebra $R_W$ (see Section~\ref{sec:koszul} for details).
-We denote the latter category by $\Tw^b(R_W)$ where the superscript $"b"$ is to indicate finite rank.
-The category of twisted complexes of possibly infinite rank will be denoted by $\Tw(R_W)$ which sometimes is also denoted by $\MF^\infty(R,W)$.